nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Edits the entity type defined by `o/OPTION`.
 This is a compulsory field.
   * Options available are person, module, keyevent or group.
 * All indexes must be positive integers.
+* `INDEX` refers to the index of the person / module / group / key event listed on the viewing page.
 * Existing values will be updated to the input values.
 * Before choosing to edit module or person, user can see which `INDEX` to edit by changing the UI to show the relevant list.
 User will not be allowed to edit if not on the correct page.
   * `list o/view v/modules` : To display list of modules with respective indexes